tardate/LittleCodingKata/README.md

-# 379 Little Coding Katas
+# 380 Little Coding Katas

-> Latest addition :sparkles: [Seven More Languages in Seven Weeks](./books/seven-more-languages-in-seven-weeks) - Book notes - Seven More Languages in Seven Weeks: Languages That Are Shaping the Future, by Bruce A. Tate, Ian Dees, Frederic Daoud, Jack Moffitt.
-First published September 25, 2014.
+> Latest addition :sparkles: [conventional: comments](./methods/conventionalcomments) - A standardised way to write comments that are easy to grok and grep.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about